Serenity0204/DSA/README.md

 # DSA
-Just Implementations of General Data Structures in generic form in C++
+Just Some Implementations of General Data Structures in C++ Generic Forms.

 ## Implemented Data Structures